|

 wet often to increase effectiveness and

-- Always add weather protection
+dissipation capability.
+Always add weather protection

 to ground rod connections.
 Products such as